JasperOtieno/RTraining/README.md

 ## 4. Importing datasets program :
 This program describes how to import various types of dataset formats into R environment.
+## 5. LearningR:
+Documentation on basics of learning R.